-Hence the function
+Hence, the function

-is nonnegative, nontrivial, bounded and satisfies $- \Delta W_0 \ge 1$.
-In particular, it is straightforward to check that $M$ is nonparabolic, i.e.~it admits a positive, minimal Green function $G$.
-Moreover, $ \gamma (x):=\int_M G(x,y) \, d\V(y)$ is well defined as the positive, minimal solution to $-\Delta \gamma=1$, bounded above by $ W_0 $.
-Therefore, from \cite[Theorem 28]{PPS} it follows that $M$ is not \mbox{$L^1$-Liouville}.
-In general, this property is \emph{stronger} than stochastic incompleteness, since \cite[Example 36]{PPS} provides an example of a manifold which is stochastically incomplete and $L^1$-Liouville.
-In fact, in such example $G(x,\cdot)$ is not even integrable.
+is nonnegative, nontrivial, bounded and satisfies $- \Delta W_0 \ge 1$ in $M$.
+As a consequence, it is straightforward to check that $M$ is nonparabolic, i.e.~it admits a positive minimal Green function $\mathcal{G}$.
+Moreover, the function

+turns out to be the minimal positive solution to $-\Delta \gamma=1$, which is thus bounded above by $ W_0 $.
+Therefore, from \cite[Theorem 28]{PPS} (see also \cite[Theorem 3]{Grig-old}) it follows that $M$ is not \mbox{$L^1$-Liouville} (the fact that the authors treat manifolds with boundary is immaterial).
+However, this property is in general \emph{stronger} than stochastic incompleteness, since \cite[Example 36]{PPS} provides the construction of a manifold which is stochastically incomplete and $L^1$-Liouville.

-\item Monotonicity is crucial in order to be able to pass from \eqref{jj} to \eqref{jjj} in Theorem \ref{teo-ell}, since the construction of a \emph{solution} to \eqref{eqe} that lies above a given nontrivial subsolution strongly relies on a \emph{local comparison principle} (see Subsection \ref{subs-ell}), which in its generality requires $ \psi $ to be nondecreasing to hold.
-We will see, still in Corollary \ref{cor-gen-prs}, that this property can almost entirely be dropped as long as subsolutions are concerned.
+\item Monotonicity is unavoidable in order to be able to pass from \eqref{jjj} to \eqref{jj} in Theorem \ref{teo-ell}.
+In fact, the construction of a bounded \emph{solution} to \eqref{eqe} that lies above a given nontrivial subsolution strongly relies on a \emph{local comparison principle} (see Subsection \ref{subs-ell}).
+In turn, the validity of such a comparison principle in the generality we treat requires $ \psi $ to be nondecreasing.
+Nevertheless, in Theorem \ref{cor-gen-prs} we will see that this property, along with the positivity of $W$, can be almost entirely dropped as long as subsolutions are concerned.

 \end{itemize}

 \end{oss}

 As an immediate consequence of Theorem \ref{teo-ell}, we can infer the following.